dawaltconley/cfn-static-website/docs/git-pipeline.md

 ### SiteBucket

+Name of the bucket hosting the static website resources.

 Type: String
-Description: Name of the bucket hosting the static website resources.

 ### SourceLocation

+Source code location.
+For GitHub, the GitHub repository's clone URL.

 Type: String
-Description: Source code location.
-For GitHub, the GitHub repository's clone URL.

 ## Optional Parameters

 ### SourceBranch

+Branch of the git source to pull from.

 Type: String
-Description: Branch of the git source to pull from.
 Default: main

 ### SourceType